Doughnut Economics is an interesting book that takes a different look at the economic paradigm we live in.

 “Between 1950 and 2010, the global population almost trebled in size, and real-world GDP increased sevenfold.
 Worldwide, freshwater use more than trebled, energy use increased fourfold, and fertiliser use rose over tenfold.”

 All of this is unsustainable.
-We cannot continue to treat the Earth as a resource with never-ending supply if we want to continue to live the way we do.
+We cannot continue to treat the Earth as a resource with a never-ending supply if we want to continue to live the way we do.

-We need to wean ourselves the addiction to GDP which plagues societies across the globe and focus on different metrics instead.
+We need to wean ourselves from the addiction to GDP which plagues societies across the globe and focus on different metrics instead.

 Takeaway 3 – The doughnut allows us to live within our means without endangering the planet